"Disappointments are inevitable; discouragement is a choice"

 Reconnect and refocus...
 Does the goal still resonate with you?
 Why is the goal still important to you?

-The sales profession reminds of the National Football League.
-It's smash mouth, an in your face, full contact business sport.
+The sales profession and the National Football League are quite similar.
+Its smash mouth, an in your face, full contact business sport.
 You get knocked down and you must rise back up.
 You must take rejection and brush it off just like a quarterback sack!

-How many dials do you need to make in order to set up one quality appointment?
+How many conversations need to happen in order to set up one quality meeting?
 I don't care if the number is 25, 50 or 75; it's downright tough!

 The best sales call you can make, is to yourself.
 I guarantee you will get through 100% of the time!

 Investing in yourself has the single best return on investment and combats being bitten by the discouragement bug.
 I promise, investing in yourself will have tremendous impact in your life, your well-being, and your ability to perform to the best of your sales ability.
 Your sales future will be determined by your willingness to invest in yourself.